We delve into the most important attribute of cast-iron cookware.

 The lumber, duh.
 Lay that color on a smooth surface and it adheres in a uniform fashion.
 Lay it on something lumpy and it’s prone to peel and chip.
 And we know nobody, and we mean nobody, enjoys sanding back down to wood.

-When done right, this does, in fact, make a smooth surface, but it can also create microscopic crevices, as well as uneven thickness throughout the pan, as easily seen when looking at the rim.
-It’s not the end of the world, visually, but this does ultimately create hotspots for cooking, aka those tricky areas of irregular heat transfer that tend to burn your egg yolk before the white is finished cooking.
+When done right, these processes do, in fact, make a smooth surface, but they can also create microscopic crevices, as well as uneven thickness throughout the pan, as easily seen when looking at therim (see above).
+It’s not the end of the world, visually, but this does ultimately create hotspots for cooking, aka those tricky areas of irregular heat transfer that tend to burn your egg yolk before the white is finished cooking or burn your steak before its medium rare.
 And all the while, the exterior remains rough, which can scratch your stove and counters.

 Butter Pats, on the other hand, are cast smooth, on all sides, meaning they come out of the molds as smooth as you receive them—and sometimes even smoother!
 Which is why we continue to get high scores for even heat and even cooking from the experts that be.
 Not bragging.
 Just facts.